jquery/learn.jquery.com/content/jquery-basics/css-styling-dimensions.md

 to a function, and many jQuery setter methods accept objects to set mulitple values at once.

+**Note:** while we do not recommend using `$.fn.css` as a setter in production-ready code (see below), when passing in an object to set CSS, CSS properties will be camelCased, instead of using a hypen.

 ### Using CSS Classes for Styling

 As a getter, the `$.fn.css` method is valuable; however, it should generally be